-Objective 3: Identify, plan, administer and evaluate intervention strategies designed to enhance the positive functioning and well-being of clients.
+Objective 3: Identify, plan, administer and evaluate intervention strategies designed to enhance the positive functioning and well-being of patients.

-- 1. Demonstrates an ability to competently conduct individual therapy, including use of well-timed, effective and evidence-based interventions. - 2.
-Demonstrates an ability to competently conduct group therapy, including use of well-timed, effective and evidence-based interventions. - 3.
-Demonstrates an ability to competently conduct family and/or couples therapy including use of well-timed, effective and evidence-based interventions. - 4.
-Demonstrates an ability to utilize interpersonal interventions such as exploration of problematic relationship patterns, client-therapist relationship, therapeutic self-disclosure, transference and counter-transference, and self as an instrument as well as addressing other "therapy interfering behaviors" including silence, coming late, avoidance of meaningful topics, etc. - 5.
-Demonstrates an ability to competently conduct crisis interventions with clients presenting with a variety of psychosocial problems including use of well-timed, effective and evidence-based interventions. - 6.
-Demonstrates appropriate levels of knowledge and skill in theories and methods of consultation, evaluation, and supervision.
+- 1. Demonstrates an ability to competently conduct individual intervention, including use of well-timed, effective and evidence-based interventions. - 2.
+Demonstrates an ability to competently conduct group intervention, including use of well-timed, effective and evidence-based interventions. - 3.
+Demonstrates an ability to competently conduct family and/or couples intervention including use of well-timed, effective and evidence-based interventions. - 4.
+Demonstrates an ability to utilize interpersonal interventions such as exploration of problematic relationship patterns, patient-therapist relationship, therapeutic self-disclosure, transference and counter-transference, and self as an instrument as well as addressing other "intervention interfering behaviors" including silence, coming late, avoidance of meaningful topics, etc. - 5.
+Demonstrates an ability to competently conduct crisis interventions with patients presenting with a variety of psychosocial problems including use of well-timed, effective and evidence-based interventions.